OtterClam/otter-docs/docs/ottopia/gameplay/store.md

 ![Groovy](img/groovy_chest.jpg)

-To learn more about the probability of finding exclusive items in a Groovy chest, please refer to the item list below:
+To learn more about the probability of finding themed items in a Groovy chest, please refer to the item list below:

 ![Groovy items](img/groovy_chest_items1.jpg)
 ![Groovy items](img/groovy_chest_items2.jpg)